jfspps/howtos/ProgrammingC++/8_DirectX9c.md

 ### COM interface functions

 The function `QueryInterface()` is used to assign pointers to functions (pointers to functions are discussed later in this section) from other interfaces.
-Each interface has its own 128-bit interface ID (`iid`), consequently of which there are 2<sup>128</sup> possible values.
+Each interface has its own 128-bit interface ID (type `IID`), consequently of which there are 2<sup>128</sup> possible values.
 These are basically globally unique identifiers (GUIDs).
 To generate the UUIDs within MVS 2005, click _Tools_ and then click _Generate GUID_:

 ![](./MSVC2005/guid_generator.PNG)